-A bone marrow transplant is a medical procedure used to replace diseased bone marrow with healthy bone marrow.
-However, it is usually the blood stem cells that are transplanted, not the actual bone marrow.
-So, this procedure is more commonly called a stem cell transplant.
+A bone marrow transplant replaces diseased bone marrow with healthy bone marrow.
+However, the blood stem cells, not the actual bone marrow, are transplanted.
+So this procedure is more commonly called a stem cell transplant.
 Blood stem cells may come from the blood that usually circulates throughout the body or from umbilical cord blood .

 The importance of bone marrow